von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

   * an Account ID field
 * CRM oauth connection in Creator

-Next, create a workflow on the user input of the Account ID field, and add a new action.
+Create a workflow on the user input of the Account ID field, and add a new action.
 Let's begin with writing an if statement on the condition that the Account ID is not null.

 ```